 Click HERE for a copy of the 2022 Ziti Motivation Calendar

 The southwest corner (left) and interior of the building while under construction (left)

-HDC was on M-Engineering’s team to design two buildings to house new backflow preventer and water meters where OSU’s water system connects with the City of Columbus’ infrastructure.
+HDC was on M-Engineering’s team to design two buildings to house new backflow preventers and water meters where Ohio State University’s water system connects with the City of Columbus’ infrastructure.
 Construction completion was delayed due to issues in delivering the specified brick, but the contractor was able to achieve substantial completion in December of 2021.
 The available infrastructure made traditional floor drains very expensive, so the team was charged with coming up with another solution if the equipment suffered a catastrophic failure and flooded the building.

 The southeast corner shows the round openings that are the flap valves that release water during a catastrophic failure